 This project for the Jean Monnet Chair in EU-ASEAN Law and Relations provides research-led excellence in teaching and learning at the intersection of fundamental areas of the EU’s Asia and trade policies.
 It offers the first systematic study of the EU’s new Indo-Pacific strategy and the EU-ASEAN Strategic Partnership from legal and political perspectives.
 In particular, the project will promote an understanding of EU-ASEAN economic agreements and European values with a focus on cutting-edge areas of trade and investment liberalisation, artificial intelligence and digital trade, and sustainable development including the protection of environmental and labour rights.
 Interdisciplinary teaching and research will examine Asian and European perspectives of EU policies and agreements and benefit academics, business professionals, judges and legal officers, and students in multiple disciplines.

-Pasha L. Hsieh is an Associate Professor, the Jean Monnet Chair and the Associate Dean (Faculty Matters & Research) at the Singapore Management University Yong Pung How School of Law.
+Pasha L. Hsieh is the Jean Monnet Chair Professor of Law at the Singapore Management University Yong Pung How School of Law.
 He received J.D. and LL.M. degrees from the University of Pennsylvania Law School, where he was a Senior Editor of the University of Pennsylvania Law Review.
 He also holds a Ph.D. degree in Political Science from the Free University of Brussels-VUB.
 Prior to academia, he served as a Legal Affairs Officer at the WTO Appellate Body Secretariat and as an associate at Shearman & Sterling LLP.

 Hsieh’s teaching and research focus on international economic law, public international law and Asian legal studies.
 His monograph, New Asian Regionalism in International Economic Law, was published in 2021 by Cambridge University Press.
 He also has published a co-edited book, ASEAN Law in the New Regional Economic Order: Global Trends and Shifting Paradigms (Cambridge University Press 2019).
 His articles have appeared in the Leiden Journal of International Law, the Journal of International Economic Law and peer-reviewed political science journals.
 His work has been cited by the Federal Supreme Court of Switzerland, the Brookings Institution and the OECD.